Published March 9th, 2020 at 6:00 AM

-Some of the old Fairyland property is occupied by the Rose Brooks Center, which opened a new domestic violence center there in 2001.
-The following year Alphapointe, a rehabilitation and advocacy organization for the blind and visually impaired, opened a new facility nearby.
+Some of the old Fairyland property is occupied by Alphapointe, a rehabilitation and advocacy organization for the blind and visually impaired, which opened a new facility in 2002.

 Some of the old Fairyland property also is occupied by Paige Pointe, a townhome complex built by the Kansas City Neighborhood Alliance.

 In 2002 alliances officials organized a bus ride to the new complex.
 Among the riders was the late Dorothy Stroud, an alliance board member and among those who had participated in the Fairyland protests of the 1960s.

 The new uses of the old amusement park property represented appropriate reasons to revisit the site, she said.